barstoolbluz/floxenvs/mysql/README.md

 # 🐬 Flox Environment for MySQL 8.0 (Headless)

-This `mysql-headless` environment is designed for CI, headless setups, or scripted workflows—i.e., any non-interactive context.
+This `mysql` environment is designed for CI, headless setups, or scripted workflows—i.e., any non-interactive context.

 The [`mysql`](https://github.com/barstoolbluz/floxenvs/tree/main/mysql/) environment is better for local, interactive use—especially when users need help configuring things step by step.